A Joint Commission-Accredited Program

 - Have a family history of chronic kidney diseases

-- Are African American, American Indian, Alaska Native, or Hispanic (these groups have a higher rate of diabetes and high blood pressure, and therefore an increased risk of developing kidney failure).
+- Are African American, American Indian, Alaskan Native or Hispanic (these groups have a higher rate of diabetes and high blood pressure, and therefore an increased risk of developing kidney failure).

 We use two simple tests to check kidney function:

 Urine test — to check for protein

 Protein in the urine can be a sign of kidney disease.
 When the filters in the kidneys are damaged, protein may leak into the urine.
 This test is known by several names, including proteinuria, urine albumin-to-creatinine ratio, microalbuminuria and macroalbuminuria.